 By the time I was in middle school I had progressed to shears and a sewing machine.
 Sometimes creating garments for myself, and at others – according to family photo history – creating garments for Barbie dolls that became part of English and History projects!
 These early days were not without their disasters…like the skirt made from a one way print that went in two directions!

-Throughout high school and college my love of clothes (duh!) took me into the world of retail in which I worked as a sales associate for JD & Me and Gantos, in Grand Haven and Muskegon respectively.
-When it was time to "decide upon a career" and make college decisions I decided to attend Central Michigan University in their relatively new Clothing & Textiles: Fashion Merchandising and Design program.
+Throughout high school and college my love of clothes (duh!) took me into the world of retail where I worked as a sales associate for JD & Me and Gantos, in Grand Haven and Muskegon respectively.
+When it was time to decide upon a career and make college decisions I decided to attend Central Michigan University in their relatively new Clothing & Textiles: Fashion Merchandising and Design program.
+To fuel my passion for theatre every elective possible was in that discipline, resulting in a theatre concentration.
 For practicality I added a minor in Business Administration.
-My roommates and sisters in Phi Chi Theta became used to either hearing the sewing machine running, finding fabrics and design sketches strewn about, or seeing me with fabric and needle in hand.
+My roommates, and sisters in Phi Chi Theta, became used to either hearing the sewing machine running, finding fabrics and design sketches strewn about, or seeing me with fabric and needle in hand.

 The added bonus from my days at CMU was meeting my husband Greg.
-And yep, we're still together with him functioning as my tech support in the computer based side of the business among so many other wonderful characteristics! :)
+And yep, we’re still together with him functioning as my tech support in the computer based side of the business and head of shipping among so many other wonderful characteristics! 🙂

-And that brings us to the present - once again life has turned a corner.
-Both of my darling children are beginning the pursuit of their own "independent" life path.
-One is in college and the other has graduated and is pursuing a career in technical theatre.
-That in combination with another occupational change one might say ;), has prodded me into taking my love of working with fabric to create wonderful things from avocation to vocation!
+And that brings us to the present – once again life has turned a corner.
+Both of my darling children are beginning the pursuit of their own “independent” life path.
+My son is pursuing a career in technical theatre.
+He has also married a wonderful young woman who is a talented seamstress in her own right and often works with me both in the business and our local theatre company.
+My daughter is finding her own path.
+These changes have prodded me into taking my love of working with fabric to create wonderful things from avocation to vocation.
 I welcome you to that journey with me as we create beautiful items for you and your home together.

-Whether designing a garmet, handbag, or special piece of home decor' it is important to find the unique in the process, and to honor the skills associated with traditional "women's arts".
-It could be a simple garnet velvet dress accented with an antique set of tatted collar and cuffs, or finding the whimsy in a length of fabric featuring cows!
+Whether designing a garment, handbag, or special piece of home decor it is important to find the unique in the process, and to honor the skills associated with traditional women’s arts.
+It could be a simple garnet velvet dress accented with an antique set of tatted collar and cuffs or finding the whimsy in a length of fabric featuring cows!
 Each piece I create is one of a kind.
 This is why so much of it is constructed to order.
+Think of me as your personal couturier, your personal designer.
 I want to incorporate YOUR personality and preferences into the item.
-It is too easy to just "pick up" something that will fill a space for a time and then be just as easily tossed on the junk pile.
+It is too easy to just “pick up” something that will fill a space for a time and then be just as easily tossed on the junk pile.
 But to find the art in a piece of work that can add just the right touch to an occasion, outfit, or home is to find joy.